sagiegurari/cargo-make/README.md

 [cargo-make] INFO - Build Done  in 0 seconds.
 ```

-Another trick you can do with shebang lines, is to define one of the special runners like @duckscript as follows:
+Another trick you can do with shebangs is to define one of the special runners like @duckscript as follows:

 ```toml
 [tasks.duckscript-shebang-example]